lonycell/grafana.v7/docs/sources/auth/azuread.md

 1. Note down the "Application ID", this will be the OAuth client id.

 1. Click **Certificates & secrets** and add a new entry under Client secrets.
-    - Description: Grafana OAuth
+    - Description: ThingSPIN OAuth
     - Expires: Never

 1. Click **Add** then copy the key value, this will be the OAuth client secret.

 1. Click **Manifest**.
-   - Add definitions for the required Application Roles for Grafana (Viewer, Editor, Admin).
+   - Add definitions for the required Application Roles for ThingSPIN (Viewer, Editor, Admin).
 Without this configuration all users will be assigned to the Viewer role.
    - Every role has to have a unique id.
 On Linux this can be created with `uuidgen` for instance.

         ```json